BecayeSoft/SmartEye/README.md

 * **Angular:** A Javascript front-end framework to build robust web applications.

 ### Results
-* Gender: Rekognition predicts the gender perfectly.
+* Genders: Rekognition predicts the gender perfectly.
 * Age: Rekognition provides an age range that is very acurate.
 However, the model is biaised on minority groups such as myself and may give poor age approximations.
 * Emotions: emotions are harder to interpret as they are subtle and subject to the complexity of humans.